openmainframeproject/foundation/CHARTER.md

     - ii) one representative appointed from each Platinum End-User Member;
     - iii) one Silver Member representative (rounded down to the nearest whole number, but at least one at any time there is at least one Silver Member of the Project ) elected annually by the Silver Members for every 10 Silver Members; with no more than three Silver Member representatives;
     - iv) one Academic Institution Member representative (rounded down to the nearest whole number, but at least one at any time there is at least one Academic Institution Member of the Project) elected annually by the Academic Institution Members for every 10 Academic Institution Members; with no more than three Academic Institution Member representatives; and
-    - v) the TSC Chair.
+    - v) the TAC Chair.
   - b) Responsibilities:
     - i) approve a budget directing the use of funds raised from all sources of revenue;
     - ii) elect a Chair of the Project to preside over meetings, authorize expenditures approved by the budget and manage any day-to-day operations; and
     - iii) vote on decisions or matters before the Governing Board.

-4. Technical Steering Committee (“TSC”)
+4. Technical Advisory Council (“TAC”)
-  - a) Composition – the TSC voting members shall consist of:
+  - a) Composition – the TAC voting members shall consist of:
     - i) one appointed representative from each Platinum Member and each Platinum End-User Member; and
-    - ii) a representative from each TSC top-level project, as appointed by the top-level project; anyone can participate on the TSC by contributing to the technical community and becoming a maintainer.
+    - ii) a representative from each TAC top-level project, as appointed by the top-level project; anyone can participate on the TAC by contributing to the technical community and becoming a maintainer.
   - b) Top-level projects are expected to establish governance procedures and policies to ensure that participation is open to all.
-  - c) The TSC will establish work flow procedures for the submission, approval and closure/archiving of top-level projects by the TSC subject to approval by the Governing Board.
+  - c) The TAC will establish work flow procedures for the submission, approval and closure/archiving of top-level projects by the TAC subject to approval by the Governing Board.
-  - d) IBM has agreed to make available, as a technical resource to the TSC, a technical "fellow" resource (the "CTO") who will be available to help the technical community focus, plan and execute TSC projects.
-The CTO shall be a non-voting (except as voting rights may be provided by operation of Section 4.a.) representative on the TSC.
+  - d) IBM has agreed to make available, as a technical resource to the TAC, a technical "fellow" resource (the "CTO") who will be available to help the technical community focus, plan and execute TAC projects.
+The CTO shall be a non-voting (except as voting rights may be provided by operation of Section 4.a.) representative on the TAC.
-  - e) The TSC shall appoint a TSC Chair, who will be a voting member of the Governing Board.
+  - e) The TAC shall appoint a TAC Chair, who will be a voting member of the Governing Board.
-  - f) Responsibilities: The TSC shall be responsible for:
+  - f) Responsibilities: The TAC shall be responsible for:
     - i) coordinating the technical direction of the Project;
     - ii) overseeing top-level projects and the project lifecycle of top-level projects;
     - iii) communicating with external and industry organizations concerning Project technical matters;
     - iv) appointing representatives to work with other open source or open standards communities.
 5. Marketing Committee